microsoft/Broadcast-Development-Kit/docs/how-to-run-the-solution-in-azure/app_registrations.md

 To create the necessary app registrations, review the following Microsoft [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application) that will explain how to do it, and consider the following settings for each of them:

 - **Name:** Meaningful name.
-- **Supported account types**: Accounts in any organizational directory (Any Azure AD directory - Multitenant).
+- **Supported account types**: Accounts in any organizational directory (Any Azure AD directory - Single tenant).

 Once you've registered the app registration you must [add a client secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-a-client-secret), copy its value and save it together with the application client id in a secure place, we will need it for future steps.